Better bounds on finite-order Grothendieck constants

 The intuitive but vague notion of uniform spreading on the sphere can be formally seen as the problem of finding good line packings~\cite{CHS96,FJM18}.
 In \cref{tab:sym}, for various symmetric $d$-dimensional line packings, we give the values of $\sdp{d}{P}/\sdp{1}{P}$ and $\sdp{d}{A}/\sdp{1}{A}$.
 Since the Gram matrix $P$ is positive semidefinite, the ratio $\sdp{d}{P}/\sdp{1}{P}$ is upper bounded by $K_G^\succeq(d)$, the positive semidefinite Grothendieck constant of order $d$~\cite{BOV10}, whose value is known to be $\gamma(d)\pi/2$~\cite[Theorem~4.1.3]{Bri11}, where $\gamma(d)$ is defined in \cref{eqn:gamma} below.
 Note that, for $d\geq9$, this bound is the current best known lower bound on $\KG{d}{}$ which is naturally greater than $K_G^\succeq(d)$.

 Among the structures that we present in \cref{tab:sym}, the $d$-dimensional configurations reaching the best known kissing number in dimension $d$ are of particular interest.
-In particular, in dimension $d=3$, different realisations of the kissing number give rise to different values of $\sdp{3}{A}/\sdp{1}{A}$.
+Recall that it corresponds to the greatest number of non-overlapping unit spheres that can be placed such that they each touch (``kiss'') a common unit sphere.
+In dimension $d=3$, different realisations of the kissing number give rise to different values of $\sdp{3}{A}/\sdp{1}{A}$.
 As the icosahedron is an optimal line packing, this indicates that giving good bounds on $\KG{d}{}$ does not, in general, boil down to finding good line packings.
 Note that the unicity of the configuration in dimension $d=4$ was recently proven~\cite{LLM24}.